zqx775858/rl-swarm/README.md

 Please answer 'Y' (or just press enter), N is provided as an alternative flow but isn't currently maintained.

+### Select your Swarm

+To select your swarm, answer 'B' to join the Big Swarm (DAPO-Math 17K dataset) or 'S' to join the Small Swarm (GSM8K dataset).

+### Select your Model

+To select your model, answer '0.5', '1.5', '7', '32', or '72' to pick the parameter count.

 ### Login